-All Club Play Begins at 7:30AM During Summer
+All Club Play Now Begins at 8:00AM

 QCTC Mission Statement / Court Courtesy / Tennis Code